Recruiting and Job Search Technologies in the Age of Internet

-The article considers recruiting via internet as an organizational innovation in Russian companies.
-Using data from the survey of employers and RLMS-HSE, we measured the scale of internet-use by employers for recruiting and by employees for job-search, and the factors influencing them.
-In general, characteristics of employees and workplaces were matching.
-Amid companies, the internet use was more common in the retail sector, among privately owned and financially successful firms.
+The article considers recruiting via the internet as an organizational innovation in Russian companies.
+Using data from a survey of employers and RLMS-HSE, we measured the scale of internet-use by employers for recruiting and by employees for the job search, and the factors influencing them.
+In general, the characteristics of employees and workplaces were in line with one another.
+Amid companies, internet use was more common in the retail sector, among privately owned and financially successful firms.
 The internet was more actively used by workers with higher or specialized education from big cities.
-Internet search complements other search channels and has become the second most popular channel after searching through relatives and friends.
+Internet search complements other search channels and has become the second most popular channel after searching for work through relatives and friends.

 This paper first looks at computer-mediated communication (CMC) technologies: at their advantages and disadvantages for learning and teaching.
 Secondly outline of the background for the research is given: the nature of the online forums in question, the material chosen for the discussion and the task.
 Thirdly, the author analyses the content of the forums by year (the 2010 forum and the 2011 forum) and by the participants’ nationality (Russians and Americans).
 In the end some trends are voiced.

 According to the common definition of unemployment, the unemployed are those who are not in paid employment or self-employment, are seeking work and are available for work. А job search model is estimated from a sample of the unemployed and from some extended samples of the jobless, obtained by loosening that definition gradually.
 Revealed similarities and differences constitute the result of the research.

 This is a compilation of all presentations given at the 14th Central Asia Media Confirence, organized by the Representativ’s office, which brought together international and local experts from five Central Asia participating States of the OBSE.
 This publication is designed to serve as a record of the events of that conference and is intended for journalists, government and regulatory officials and students.